 - Notify the insurance company about the accident.

-- Give the business a thorough description of the incident as well as your injuries.
+- Give the business a thorough description of the incident and your injuries.

-- Give them an exhaustive list of all compensation you will be claiming as well as itemized reasons for said compensation.
+- Give them an exhaustive list of all compensation you will claim and itemize all reasons for it.

-- Review the policy with an attorney to identify possibly limits and areas of permitted recovery.
+- Review the policy with an attorney to identify possible limits and areas of permitted recovery.

-- Work with you legal counsel to draft a demand letter and/or lawsuit, whichever is necessary.
+- Work with your legal counsel to draft a demand letter and/or lawsuit, whichever is necessary.

-How Can an Attorney Help with Your Insurance Case?
+How Can an Attorney Help with Personal Injury Cases?

-Along the way, your legal team should be doing a number of things in order to preserve your right to bring a lawsuit if this does not work.
+Along the way, your legal team should be doing some things to preserve your right to file a personal injury case or bring a lawsuit if this does not work.

 Chief among those agenda items, they should investigate how the events occurred-talk to people, look around the scene, and organize materials to make sense of everything.

-Then, they should research your legal rights and begin to draft your legal complaint for damages.
+Then, they should research your legal rights and draft your legal complaint for damages.

 Attorneys for Homeowners Insurance Claims and Premises Accidents